hak8or/Embedded-Linux-System/AT91SAM9N12/smallerzimage.md

 bin/busybox                                                  busybox               719316     722918        99.5                      19.9
 ```

-This tells us that a decent portion of the files seem to be device drivers for various USB based wireless dongles, and they all come from the linux package.
+This tells us that a decent portion of the files seem to be device drivers for various USB based wireless dongles, and they all come from the Linux package.

 ## Kernel

 The Linux kernel is a monolithic kernel, meaning the entire Operating System is running in kernel space, including various device drivers.
 Therefore, device drivers tend to be included in the kernel source code, in our case being the USB wireless dongles, hence these drivers being marked as coming from the "Linux" package.
+[Here](https://elinux.org/Kernel_Size_Tuning_Guide) is a great guide on how to measure and tune the size of the kernel, some of which we will be using here.
 When compiling the Linux kernel you can specify if you want various components to be compiled into the image (zImage in our case) or as "Modules" which get loaded at run time from the root file system.
 For example, in the below image of the kernel configuration, the "Marvel WiFi-Ex" drivers are compiled as modules while the "Realtek rtlwifi" drivers are compiled into the kernel image.
 This is why you see the Marvel drivers in the above snippet, since they are in the root file system instead of the kernel image.

 ![Kernel Modules vs inimage](images/Buildroot_Kernel_Module.PNG)